Search

 This article was originally printed in the January/February 2024 issue of the California Veterinarian magazine.

-older must be vaccinated against rabies (California Health and Safety Code section 121690(b)).
+Existing law requires that a dog three months of age or older must be vaccinated against rabies (California Health and Safety Code section 121690(b)).
 The rabies vaccination is a prerequisite to licensing, which is required under subdivision (a) of the same section.
 In 2012, the California legislature passed “Molly’s Law,” which was an amendment to the Health and Safety Code declaring that the vaccination requirement is exempted in a dog whose life would be endangered due to disease and other considerations that a veterinarian can verify and document as a result of receiving the rabies vaccine.

 Local animal health authorities are vested with the jurisdictional authority to either grant or deny an exemption request.
 The following is a summary of the requirements outlined in the law in order for a dog to be considered for exemption: